riskframe/ai-rmm/framework/map-2.1.md

 ### Map 2.1.1.
 Define the Specific Tasks and Use Cases.

+To effectively implement an AI system, it's crucial to clearly define the specific tasks and use cases it will support.
+This involves identifying the primary objectives and functionalities the AI system is intended to fulfill within its operational context.
+By outlining these tasks and use cases in detail, organizations can ensure alignment between the AI system's capabilities and the intended outcomes, facilitating more focused development efforts and better meeting the needs of end-users.

+Articulating the specific tasks and defining the use cases for an AI system involves detailing the functionalities it will undertake and the scenarios in which it will operate.
+This includes identifying the target user groups and outlining the desired outcomes for each use case.
+Additionally, documenting the functional requirements for these tasks and use cases ensures that the system development stays aligned with the established requirements, enhancing clarity and guiding implementation efforts effectively.

 #### Sub Practices

 1. Clearly articulate the specific tasks that the AI system will be designed to perform.